jasisz/jasisz.github.io/_posts/2017-03-31-python-decorators.markdown

         return '{} {}'.format(first_name, last_name)

 But let us take a step further.
 What if we want to make our greeting more customisable, e.g. provide us with a word used to greet.
-Nowing what we know I would probably start with something like:
+Knowing what we know I would probably start with something like:

     def greeting_helper_with_word(word, func):